-This program offers practical instruction on the design, styling (dressing) and maintenance of wigs and hair pieces, taught by practicing experts in the field of stage hair.
+This wig class offers practical instruction on the hair design, styling (wig dressing) and maintenance of wigs and hair pieces, taught by practicing experts in the field of stage hair.
 You will be exposed to various techniques and tips used by professional wig makers and designers, be introduced to different types of hair pieces, and learn how to prepare and attach them.

 For More Information, Contact: